vitorvidaldev/MSN/README.md

 ## License

+This project uses the MIT License.
 See `License` file in this repository.